Please read all the information below and associated with the Housing and Dining Services Contract (“Contract”).

 - The use or possession of drugs without proper medical documentation or supervision is prohibited by Ohio University.

 - The use or possession of dangerous weapons or materials within the residence halls is strictly prohibited.
 This includes firearms, other weapons and ammunition.
-Dangerous weapons or materials include, but are not limited to: handguns, automatic and semiautomatic firearms, compressed air guns (e.g. CO2 air guns / paintball guns), pellet guns, bb guns, or a weapon of any description, including but not limited to ballistic or explosive devices, incendiary devices, fireworks, ammunition, or knives used to either cause or infer harm to self or others.
+Dangerous weapons or materials include, but are not limited to: handguns, automatic and semiautomatic firearms, compressed air guns (e.g. CO2 air guns/paintball guns), pellet guns, bb guns, or a weapon of any description, including but not limited to ballistic or explosive devices, incendiary devices, fireworks, ammunition, or knives used for hunting, to either cause or infer harm to self or others.

 - Gambling of any sort is forbidden.